RMITBLOG/MSIX_APP_ATTACH/README.md

 The guid is still needed for testing locally.

-cimutil.exe m <name.cim>
+# cimutil.exe m <name.cim>

-cimutil.exe d <Volume guid>
+# cimutil.exe d <Volume guid>

-Cims must be run on the root directory when tesing.
+Cim images must be run on the root directory when tesing.

 ## Some cool tools to speed up the process....